cep21/geneticsort/post.md

 ## Basics of genetic algorithms

 You start with a solution to a problem.
-This solution is called a [chromosome](https://en.wikipedia.org/wiki/Chromosome_(genetic_algorithm).
+This solution is called a [chromosome](https://en.wikipedia.org/wiki/Chromosome_(genetic_algorithm)).
+For this example, we'll try to optimize the best profile photo for you on a dating website.

 ![Chromosome picture](https://docs.google.com/drawings/d/e/2PACX-1vTcwsk3ttBTxvG21KXvzM7c9hCRkZzDuf0d62E9ZGoNT8ZJklF2FeVVkTCc7TfCxC8R6ysvzqWTaHl4/pub?w=276&h=274)